Environment and Society

-Articles should be approximately 8,000 to 10,000 words (including endnotes and references) and include a 150-word abstract and six to eight keywords.
-The files themselves should be formatted as US Letter, with one-inch margins, double-spacing, and twelve-point Times font throughout.
+Articles should be approximately 8,000 to 10,000 words (including endnotes and references) and include a 150-word abstract and 6 to 8 keywords.
+The files themselves should be formatted as US letter, with 1-inch margins, double-spacing, and 12-point Times font throughout.
 Additionally, diacritics should be highlighted, as they might not import correctly during typesetting.

 Contributors also should include a cover page with institutional affiliations and a complete mailing address (including phone and fax numbers and an e-mail address).

 All contributors must submit copyright agreements and all requisite permission documents for reprinting or altering copyrighted materials, both textual and graphic.
 The author is entirely responsible for obtaining all permissions and resolving any associated fees.

 Figures / Tables